 Why it matters

-• Matt Shaw's attendance at Charlie Kirk's memorial highlights the intersection of sports, faith, and personal relationships in public life.
+- Matt Shaw's attendance at Charlie Kirk's memorial highlights the intersection of sports, personal faith, and political discourse.

 What’s next